-This survey is the result of a partnership of federal government departments and voluntary sector organizations that includes Imagine Canada, Canadian Heritage, Health Canada, Human Resources and Social Development Canada, the Public Health Agency of Canada, Statistics Canada and Volunteer Canada.
+This survey is the result of a partnership of federal government departments and voluntary sector organizations that includes Canadian Heritage, Health Canada, Human Resources and Skills Development Canada, the Public Health Agency of Canada, Canada Revenue Agency, Statistics Canada, Imagine Canada, and Volunteer Canada.
 This survey is an important source of information on Canadian contributory behaviour, including giving, volunteering and participating.

 1) to collect national data to fill a void of information about individual contributory behaviours including volunteering, charitable giving and participation;

 2) to inform both the public and voluntary sectors in policy and program decisions that relate to the charitable and volunteer sector.